jonascarpay/template-haskell/README.md

 ./wizard.sh
 ```

-See [the accompanying blog post](https://jonascarpay.com/posts/2021-01-28-haskell-project-template.html) for more information.
+You can enter the Nix shell with `nix develop`.
+Running `cabal` from inside this shell should use the packages that have been pre-built by Nix.

+You can also build your project entirely with nix using `nix build`.

+### CI

+Default CI consists of a Stack matrix, Cabal matrix, and Nix build.
+Don't forget to look at `.github/workflows/CI.yaml` and tweak this to your project.

+## Deprecations

+### `haskell.nix`

+This template previously used IOHK's [haskell.nix](https://github.com/input-output-hk/haskell.nix).
+Since I initially released this template [and the accompanying blog post](https://jonascarpay.com/posts/2021-01-28-haskell-project-template.html), the vanilla Nix Haskell infrastructure has become significantly easier to use, and I now recommend it for most users.
+I have decided to stop maintaining the `haskell.nix` branch.

-### Flakes
+### Non-flake interface

 Since both I and all users I've talked to never use the non-flakes version anymore, I have decided to drop support for it.
 So, **`template-haskell` is now flakes-only**.
-If you disagree with this decision, and are prepared to maintain a non-flakes version, please open an issue and we'll work something out.

 Don't worry if you have not used flakes before, the practical implications of this change are minimal.
 After [enabling flakes support](https://nixos.wiki/wiki/Flakes#Installing_flakes), just use `nix build` and `nix develop` instead of `nix-build` and `nix-shell`, respectively.

-### CI

-Default CI consists of a Stack matrix, Cabal matrix, and Nix build.
-Don't forget to look at `.github/workflows/CI.yaml` and tweak this to your project.